opentdf/spec/schema/nanotdf/README.md

 version of the nanotdf has a Magic Number + Version value of `L1L` which, consequently, is `TDFM` (think TDF mini/micro/etc) when base64 encoded.

-##### 3.3.1.2 KAS
+##### 3.3.1.2 KAS Key Identifier

-This section contains a Resource Locator type that allows describing access to a resource.
-In the case of the KAS, the Resource Locator defines how to access a KAS.
-Refer to the Resource Locator object's definition in [Section 3.4.1].
+This section contains a Key Identifier type that allows describing access to a key and resource.
+In the case of the KAS, the Key Identifier defines how to access a KAS and the KAS public key used.
+Refer to the Key Identifier object's definition in [Section 3.4.2].

 ##### 3.3.1.3 ECC And Binding Mode